Wuling BinguoEV vs BYD Atto 1: Affordable EVs in Indonesia

 Which one suits you?

-Both are good city BEVs with durable LFP batteries — the choice depends on your charging pattern.
+Both are good city BEVs with durable LFP batteries, so the choice depends on your charging pattern.
 Pick the Wuling BinguoEV if you almost always charge at home, rarely need a quick top-up on the road, and want a simple, economical city car.
-Pick the BYD Atto 1 if you want the added flexibility of DC fast charging — modest though it is — for peace of mind on the occasional longer trip.
+Pick the BYD Atto 1 if you want the added flexibility of DC fast charging, modest though it is, for peace of mind on the occasional longer trip.
 On battery care the two are equal, both being LFP.

-Before you decide, see the exact numbers: open the comparison tool prefilled with the Wuling BinguoEV vs BYD Atto 1 for cost, time, and realistic range side by side; read the per-car pages for the Wuling BinguoEV Premium 410 and the BYD Atto 1 Dynamic for ready-made estimates; or use the charging cost calculator to work it out with your own electricity tariff and battery percentage.
+To close the decision with real numbers, this site provides a comparison tool prefilled with the Wuling BinguoEV Premium 410 and the BYD Atto 1 Dynamic side by side, a per-car page for each, and a charging cost calculator that works it out with your own electricity tariff and battery percentage.

 Frequently asked questions